hamlim/auth-kit/README.md

 - Clone the repo
 - run `bun i` to install dependencies
 - run `bun run dev --filter=auth-demo...` to start the demo app

+## About:

+This repo/demo uses [Arctic v2](https://arcticjs.dev/) to handle the heavy lifting for the social login flows.